(Frequently Asked Questions)

 5. How do I make a firm booking?

-A 25% deposit is required in advance, payable online by BACS, leaving the remaining balance to be paid one week before the date of the event.
+A 25% deposit is required in advance, payable online by BACS or by PAYM using a smart phone; the remaining balance is payable one week before the date of the event.

 6. How much do you charge for performing live piano music at a champagne drinks reception?

 Prices start from £150.00 for 90 minutes playing time, plus travel expenses.
 Discounts apply if you require piano music for the ceremony as well as the drinks reception.
+There is a minimum charge of £200.00 per booking.
 Please get in touch for an exact quote.

 7. How much do you charge for performing live piano music during a wedding breakfast?